ferasalsabaa/awtp/da-editor/README.md

 ### Using the Display-Ad Editor

 We have recorded a small tutorial, which should illustrate how to use the Display-Ad Editor.
-You can find the video [here].
+You can find the video [here](https://drive.google.com/file/d/1eM1knrUX1nPVWujt0Yog2zR1-qTk9SJ7/view?usp=share_link).

 Also make sure you are running the web server!
 Otherwise the Display-Ad Editor won't work properly.